msn0/teti/README.md

   $ teti <url>

 Options
-  -n  number of tests to run (10 is default)
+  -n          number of tests to run (10 is default) --verbose   output all data
 ```

 ## Examples